 Horse and rider in accident with camper van

 Sally and her friend, Hayley, had been out riding.
-To get back to their yard they had to ride from a bridleway across a road, and ride along it for a short distance.
+To get back to their yard, they had to ride from a bridleway across a road, then ride along the road for a short distance.

 The speed limit on the road was 60 miles per hour.

 Hayley crossed first without problem.
 Sally had hung back to practise a jump so there was a gap between the two horses emerging from the bridleway.